 Objects in the Results can be selected by clicking them in either the 3D View or Navigation View.
 Selection is synchronized in all the views, which means that if you select an object in one view, it will also be selected in the other views.
 To select multiple objects, on the keyboard hold Ctrl while clicking the objects.
+To select an object's parent, on the keyboard hold ALT while clicking the object.
 To clear the selection, press Esc or click in empty space in one of the views.
 Alternately, on the Edit menu, click Clear Selection.